AhmedDAH1/log_threat_detector/README.md

 # Watch a log file in real time for live threat detection
 python3 main.py --watch logs/ssh.log

+# Run the full demo with dashboard (used by the live demo deployment)
+python3 main.py --demo

 # View alert history from the database
 python3 main.py --history
 ```